 The ability to stay calm is invaluable for service dogs.
 They must not be hypersensitive dogs that overreact to situations.
-Training helps a service dog to learn when they’re allowed to be excitable versus being calm, but they should already have a calm disposition.
+Training helps a service dog to learn when they’re allowed to be excited versus being calm, but they should already have a calm disposition.
 It’s unlikely that you’ll be able to train a hyperactive, excitable full-grown dog to be a calm service dog.

-Energetic / Hard Working
+Energetic and Hard Working

-Willing to Bond
+Willingness to Bond